Courtney Campbell (Hollyoaks): Reception

 Sophie Dainty from Digital Spy wrote that the "pressure really is on for Cameron now" following Courtney making Lockie a Missing person's page, and questioned what "measures" Lockie would go to "silence" Courtney due to her refusal to stop her mission to find Lockie.
 Her colleague, Daniel Kilkelly, noted how Courtney had "finally had enough" of Cameron getting angry and threatening at the mention of Lockie's body, and believed that Courtney's wonder about why Lockie's body was not being released was a very "good question".
 Kilkelly also believed that it was understandable that Courtney wanted to have a funeral for Lockie when she found that he was dead.
 In November 2016, Kilkelly speculated that Courtney could be the one to catch Cameron, calling her "Strong-willed, curious and moralistic".
 Kilkelly noted that Courtney had been a "thorn in Cameron's side" since her debut, and added, "With her storyline so closely linked to Cameron's at the moment, it'd be a big surprise if Courtney wasn't involved with his downfall further on down the line.
 Could she be 2016's answer to Lynsey Nolan and become the village's next serial killer hunter extraordinaire?
 The clues are all there and she's smarter than most of the locals, so we wouldn't rule her out from cracking this case".
 When Courtney discovers Celine's body with Tegan, Kilkelly called her "Quick-thinking" when she tried to call the police and wrote that he did not "fancy her chances" of reasoning with Cameron.
 He also speculated whether Cameron would kill Courtney and Tegan to stop them from reporting Celine's death.

 Regarding Courtney's pregnancy, Kilkelly speculated over what challenges would occur over Courtney's contemplation to becoming a single mother.
 Kilkelly also called Courtney "straight-talking" and hoped that her next meeting with Nancy would be more friendly.
 In November 2017, Kilkelly noted how Jesse and Tegan's romance hopes depended on whether she listens to Granny Campbell, Glenn or Tegan.
 Kilkelly believed that Courtney and Jesse's refusal to be honest with each other about their feelings allowed Glenn and Granny Campbell to put their plan into action.
 He also believed that Granny went too far in taking away Courtney's wheelchair.
 Kilkelly later called Jesse and Courtney "two kind-hearted characters" and wrote that Iona's birth was the night that Courtney's life changed.
 Kilkelly was also grateful that Jesse was not deterred easily following Granny throwing his gift in the bin.
-Kilkelly called Courtney's meeting with Liam in Magaluf "tense" and believed that Courtney was looking looking "very shifty" during the holiday.
+Kilkelly called Courtney's meeting with Liam in Magaluf "tense" and believed that Courtney was looking "very shifty" during the holiday.
 He added that Goldie was right to suspect that Courtney and Liam's "shady reunion can only spell trouble for more reason than one".
 Kilkelly noted that Courtney had been branded a "love cheat" by Goldie.